FischerUHH/HiTS-FLIP/README.md

 ## 3.1 HiTS-FLIP Using an Additional External Valve

-If using an external valve, install Python and copy the folder `MiSeq_Hits_Flip` to `C:\` on your MiSeq.
+If using an external valve, install Python and copy the folder [MiSeq_Hits_Flip](MiSeq_Hits_Flip) to `C:\` on your MiSeq.
 Also, install the drivers for the valve.
 Afterward, make the alias `sv [pos]` accessible by typing

 ```bash
 reg add "HKCU\Software\Microsoft\Command Processor" /v Autorun /d "doskey /macrofile=\"C:\MiSeq_Hits_Flip\BatchFiles\Makros.doskey\"" /f
 ```

 into the terminal on the sequencer.
-Afterward, you can use `getSerialAdress.py` to get the serial address and add it to line 27 in `setValve.py`.
+Afterward, you can use [getSerialAdress.py](MiSeq_Hits_Flip/PythonCode/getSerialAdress.py) to get the serial address and add it to line 27 in [setValve.py](MiSeq_Hits_Flip/PythonCode/setValve.py).
 From now on the valve can be switched using the command `sv [position]`.

 As the recipe for the first approach using the external valve contains Illumina's sequencing routine, we refrain from publishing the complete recipe to preserve Illumina's copyright.
-Therefore, you need to assemble it yourself: Make a copy of your `Amplicon` recipe from `D:\Illumina\MiSeq Control Software\CustomRecipe\`, rename it to `HiTS_FLIP_RECIPE`, and add the lines/modifications supplied in `HiTS_FLIP_RECIPE_ADDITION`.
+Therefore, you need to assemble it yourself: Make a copy of your `Amplicon` recipe from `D:\Illumina\MiSeq Control Software\CustomRecipe\`, rename it to `HiTS_FLIP_RECIPE`, and add the lines/modifications supplied in [HiTS_FLIP_RECIPE_ADDITION](HiTS_FLIP_RECIPE_ADDITION).

 While executing the custom `HiTS_FLIP_RECIPE` by specifying the recipe in the sample sheet prior to sequencing, [HiTS_FLIP_main.py](MiSeq_Hits_Flip/PythonCode/HiTS_FLIP_main.py) has to be run to monitor the progress of sequencing and FLIP by reading out the log-files.

 ## 3.2 HiTS-FLIP from Custom Filled Cartridge

-Copy `FLIP_RECIPE` to `D:\Illumina\MiSeq Control Software\CustomRecipe\`.
+Copy [FLIP_RECIPE](FLIP_RECIPE) to `D:\Illumina\MiSeq Control Software\CustomRecipe\`.
 Specify the custom recipe in the samplesheet.

 ## 3.3 Changes in the Configs